 Dr. Collie-Akers is the Associate Director of Health Promotion Research at the Center for Community Health and Development at KU-Lawrence.
 Her research is primarily focused on applying a community-based participatory research orientation to working with communities to understand how collaborative partnerships and coalitions can improve social determinants of health and equity and reduce disparities in health outcomes.

 Mark Andrew Connelly, PhD

-Dr. Connelly is an Associate Professor of Pediatrics at the University of Missouri-Kansas City School of Medicine and a clinical psychologist at Children’s Mercy Kansas City, where he is the Director of Pain Research for Comprehensive Pain Management and Co-Director of the Comprehensive Headache Clinic.
+Dr. Connelly is a Professor of Pediatrics at the University of Missouri-Kansas City School of Medicine and a clinical psychologist at Children’s Mercy Kansas City, where he is the Director of Pain Research for Comprehensive Pain Management and Co-Director of the Comprehensive Headache Clinic.
 Dr. Connelly’s research interests center on the assessment and management of pain in children, with a specific focus on the integration of eHealth and mHealth technologies into chronic pain assessment and treatment.

 Christopher Cushing, PhD

 Dr. Christopher Cushing is a faculty member in the Clinical Child Psychology Program at the University of Kansas.
 He is interested in sleep, diet, and physical activity.
 Specifically, he uses smartphones and body sensors as well as laboratory tasks to study the impact of these behaviors on children’s mood, cognition, and social functioning.

 Ann Davis, PhD, MPH, ABPP